cloudfoundry/log-cache/README.md

 Log Cache persists data in memory from the [Loggregator System](https://github.com/cloudfoundry/loggregator).

+## Usage

+This repository should be imported as:

+`import logcache "code.cloudfoundry.org/go-log-cache"`

 ## Restful API via Gateway

 Log Cache implements a restful interface for getting data.

 ### **GET** `/v1/read/<source-id>`

+Get data from Log Cache for the given `source-id`.

 ##### Request